Layers in Angular Diagram component

 this.diagram.getActiveLayer();

-Set the active layer by using the setActiveLayer public method.
+You can set any layer to be the active layer of the diagram by using the setActiveLayer public method.

-The following code illustrates how to bring forward to layer.
+The following code illustrates how to set active layer for diagram.

 // set the active layer